 The following example configures a mirroring-instance that specifies the mirrored traffic be encapsulated into a tunnel within a network-instance.
-The mirrored traffic is encapsulated into a tunnel using L2oGRE to the remote destination.
+The mirrored traffic is encapsulated with a GRE header and a ERSPAN header and is tunneled to the remote destination.